-If you have an open doorway in your home that you’d like to block off for privacy, there’s an incredibly simple, inexpensive way to do it.
+If you have a room you want to divide, there’s an incredibly simple, inexpensive way to do it.
+You make a room divider curtain.
 It doesn’t involve any drilling, any holes in any walls, any carpentry or even much work on your part.
-It also allows for as much creativity as you’ve got in you, because it can be dressed up almost infinitely.
+And you can get creative with it.

-- A shower curtain tension rod, such as this one here.
-(About $6.99.)
-You can buy rods with decorative finishes and end pieces, or you can paint a plain white one to be funky or to blend in with the walls.
+- A shower curtain tension rod.
+You can buy rods with beautiful decorative finishes and end pieces.
+Or you get a cheap white one and paint it funky.

-All you have to do is mount this curtain on the wall where you want the doorway, doing it the same way as you’d mount it in the shower:
+All you have to do is mount this curtain on the wall where you want the divider.
+You do this the same way as you’d mount it in the shower.

 - String your curtain or curtain clips along the rod.